Statistical inference for network samples using subgraph counts: Are creative brains different from less creative ones?

 We perform this experiment $100$ times, and obtain a sample of $p$-values for which we fail to reject the null of a uniform distribution using the Kolmogorov--Smirnov test ($D = 0.09$, $p$-value $=0.3$).
-For this test we use $\F=\{\Textsquare\ \}$ because of the small sample ($|\G_1|+|\G_2|=113$) size and a very high level of correlation; otherwise the estimated covariance matrix often failed to be positive definite.
+For this test we use $\F=\{\Textsquare\ \}$ because of the small sample ($|\G_1|+|\G_2|=113$) size and a very high level of correlation; otherwise the correlation between the counts is so high that the correlation matrix appears singular.

 We now use $C$ to split $\G$ in two samples.
 To do so, we choose to build a first subsample $\G_1$ containing the less creative, and a second subsample $\G_2$ containing the more creative.
 More precisely, for a quantile $q$ and denoting $Q_C$ the empirical quantile function of $C$: